matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 * `trigger`: if set to `archivephp`, let's the core archiving process know it was launched by the `core:archive` command.
   The archiving process will only assume this if the current request also has superuser access loaded.
 * `skipArchiveSegmentToday`: if set and launching archiving is enabled for the current request, then `Archive.php` will skip the archiving of segment archives for today's date, if there are any in the request.
-(It will also skip querying this data as well.)
+(It will also skip querying this data as well, so the result for that data will be empty.)
 * `plugin`: If we want to initiate archiving for a specific plugin, this parameter specifies the name of the plugin to launch archiving for.
 If we want to force archiving of ONLY this plugin and not the all plugins archive, `pluginOnly=1` must also be set.
 * `pluginOnly`: this query parameter is sent when processing one or more reports within a specific plugin and no others.
 It is only used